degrado-lab/easyMD/README.md

 Not all cells will need to be run.
 Under each section, where a cell is preceded by "OPTION", please only run the cell that matches your needs (e.g. Are you loading a local PDB file?
 Or from the database?)

+### Preparing Ligands:
+You can simulate ligands that are in your PDB by specifying the residue name (for example, 'BNZ') when preparing the structure.

+To use a ligand, your PDB file must have the correct hydrogens specified in the ligand structure (this is because, the PDB file does not store bond orders, so we cannot infer the correct number of hydrogens from only the PDB).
+I recommend doing this in PyMOL.

+Additionally, to make sure the bond orders are correct a template SDF file for your residue must be used.
+By default, the notebook will try to download a matching template from the PDB.
+If this does not work, you should manually load a matching SDF.

 ### Running simulations:
-If on Wynton, please don't run your long production simulations on the development nodes, since those are shared.
+If on Wynton, please **don't** run your long production simulations on the development nodes, since those are shared.
 Instead, use the appropriate cell to queue your simulation, then check back later and do analysis.
-(This feature is WIP).

 ## License